of Art Education

 Every child is unique and special – We honour his voices and respect his creative expressions.

 ATO Learning focuses on the aesthetic development of children.
-Our passionate, experienced teachers / facilitators are art practitioners and educators in Visual Arts with an extensive track record in Art education from primary to tertiary level.
+Our passionate, experienced teachers/facilitators are art practitioners and educators in Visual Arts with an extensive track record in Art education from primary to tertiary level.
 The company offers various Art and Design educational courses to schools for both students and teachers.
-ATO Learning also provide enriching art jamming sessions for youths and adults.
+ATO Learning also provides enriching art jamming sessions for youths and adults.

 We believe that there are hundreds of different images of the child.
 Each of us has, inside ourselves, an image of a child that allows us to relate to a child.
 This image influences us to act and behave in a certain way: how we talk, listen and observe the child.

 As educators, our image of the child is where the teaching really begins.
 We believe that children are active and curious learners from birth.
 They are competent, full of potential and capable of building their own theories.
 Each child is like a collector: personal experiences and relationships within his environment make up the content of his collection.
 While constructing his own knowledge and making sense of the world, he uses the ‘hundred languages’ to express himself, ask questions, seek clarifications and share ideas with others.

 We possessed the unique methodology of facilitating and training of Art education.
 Committed and dedicated to excellence, our courses undergo continuous innovation, as we firmly believe in improving the ways in which we teach and groom a child.

 The unique characteristic of our course design is its process and it involves analysis and independent thinking.
 Our teaching methods are rooted in the affirmation and understanding of each child’s unique manner of artistic expression.